 Admission costs US$ 25 (approximately 380,000 IDR) or 450,000 IDR for the sunrise (the latter is more expensive as it is necessary to go through the private property of a hotel); and can also be purchased in conjunction with the ticket to visit the Prambanan temple (US$ 40 – approximately 600,000 IDR).
 The opening hours are from 6 am to 5 pm, but people with a sunrise ticket normally arrive before operational hours, at 4:30 am.

-Within the complex you will also find restaurants, elephant rides and stalls to buy souvenirs.
+Within the complex, you will also find restaurants, elephant rides, and stalls to buy souvenirs.

 Also built in the 9th century, Prambanan is a Hindu temple dedicated to the god Shiva.
-Within the complex you will also find several other temples, with Shiva’s being the biggest of all, and nearby temples of Brahma and Vishnu; and additional minor ones, with some of them dedicated to the sacred animals that carry the Hindu gods (Nandi, Garuda and Hamsa).
+Within the complex, you will also find several other temples, with Shiva’s being the biggest of all, and nearby temples of Brahma and Vishnu; and additional minor ones, with some of them dedicated to the sacred animals that carry the Hindu gods (Nandi, Garuda, and Hamsa).

 The entrance ticket costs US$ 25 (approximately 380,000 IDR) and can also be purchased together with the ticket to Borobudur temple (US$ 40 – approximately 600,000 IDR).
 Always have cash with you because when we were there, they were not accepting cards, only cash payment.
 The opening hours are from 6 am to 5 pm.

 Candi Sewu is another Buddhist temple and the second largest in Central Java (the first being Borobudur).
 Not well explored still, this temple is a place without many tourists in which you can walk through the quiet ruins.
 In total, there are more than 240 temples, with a larger one in the middle and the ruins of what were previously the other smaller temples.
-Despite being of Buddhist construction, in the architecture it is possible to find Hindu influences - a sign that these religions coexisted peacefully.
+Despite being of Buddhist construction, it is possible to find Hindu influences in the architecture – a sign that these religions coexisted peacefully.

-You can visit Candi Sewu after visiting Prambanan, since they are about 800 meters away from each other (as they are in the same complex, the entrance ticket allows you to see both).
+You can visit Candi Sewu after visiting Prambanan since they are about 800 meters away from each other (as they are in the same complex, the entrance ticket allows you to see both).
 Follow the signs as you leave Prambanan and walk for about 15 minutes, or pay a symbolic fee to use the golf carts or bikes available to visitors.

 Candi Plaosan is another Buddhist temple in the area, situated about 1 kilometer away from Prambanan Temple.
 Here there are approximately 170 buildings, among them stupas (like those of Borobudur) and shrines, many with the statues of the Buddha.